 9. Coda (1982)

 Led Zeppelin crafted albums as gigantic totems.
 Each was a moment in time.
 Every album contained a direction that they would never fully embrace again.
-Coda is not that!
+“Coda” is not that!
 It is not a proper Zeppelin album in the classic sense.

 However, it’s not a record worth ignoring.
 Zeppelin at their loosest was a rock unit that could not be denied.
 This collection of odds and ends finds the group in this position.
-It’s a return Zep’s primal, most direct ideas.
+It’s a return Zep’s primal, most direct playing.

-Coda appeared in 1982, two years after drummer John Bohnam passed away.
-The band had split up and though they would return on a handful of reunions, this was their last official studio release.
-We’re gonna groove, Ozone baby and Wearing and Tearing show that Zeppling could ride a great, angry riff like no others.
-Poor Tom showcases their love of playful, gallows-humor folk music.
-The rest of the material is pleasant, albeit non-essential.
+“Coda” appeared in 1982, two years after drummer John Bonham passed away.
+The band had split up, and though they would return on a handful of reunions, this was their last official studio release.

 8. In Through the Out Door (1979)

-In Through the Out Door dared to ask the question of whether Led Zeppelin could be a different kind of band to the one that had conquered the world during the previous decade.
-It wasn’t Zeppelin chasing trends.
+It wasn’t exactly Zeppelin chasing trends as much, in my view, as getting sick of all the ones that they’d started.
 However, the record is an attempt to move forward and embrace the sounds that would define 1980s pop.
 It was not, however, a record that would challenge punk‘s gusto.

-In Through the Out Door is also the album that showcases the least of Jimmy Page’s involvement.
+“In Through the Out Door” is also the album that showcases the least of Jimmy Page’s involvement.
 The band leader and guitarist were relinquishing some of their control.
 Robert Plant and John Paul Jones, in particular, looked to take advantage.
 Many of the compositions focused on Jones’ inventive keyboard sound and Plant’s cryptic lyrics.
 It’s a vinyl document of a band changing.

-A slower number like All my love, Fool in the rain and I’m gonna crawl defines the record.
-Hot Dog’s tongue-in-cheek Elvis attempt might be one of the best things here.
-In the evening is a glimpse of old Zep, but, perhaps, not aided by one of Page’s best riffs.
-And, Robert Plant’s howl on I’m gonna crawl is truly sensational.
+A slower number like “All My Love”, “Fool in the Rain” and “I’m Gonna Crawl” defines the record.
+“Hot Dog”‘s tongue-in-cheek Elvis Presley attempt might be one of the best things here.
+In the evening, there is a glimpse of old Zep, but perhaps not aided by one of Page’s best riffs.
+And, Robert Plant’s howl on “I’m Gonna Crawl” is truly sensational.

 7. Presence (1976)

-By 1976 Led Zeppelin had conquered the world a few times over.
+By 1976, Led Zeppelin had conquered the world a few times over.
 In the U.S.A., in particular, they were the biggest live draw, filling out stadiums regularly.
 They’d released double albums, epic power ballads, and proto-punk guitar assaults.

 Achilles’ last stand is a monolithic, prog-metal song that showcases the grandeur of the band’s playing.
 There’s still great chemistry to be found between the four band members.
-For your life and Candy store rock are fun, charging rock tunes.
-And, Tea for One revisits the dramatic blues-rock that the band had experimented with on Since I’ve been loving you.
-Never is John Bonham playing more confident than on this album.
-Presence remains Led Zeppelin’s most underrated effort.
+“For Your Life” and “Candy Store Rock” are fun, charging rock tunes.

 6. Houses of the Holy (1973)